vanilophp/docs/links.md

 ## Introduction

-"Links" is a generic feature to handle various use cases where it is required to be aware of a collection of other models (eg. products, categories, etc) that are somehow associated with a given model (most typically products and taxon items).
+**Links** is a generic feature to handle various use cases where it is required to be aware of a collection of other models (eg. products, categories, etc) that are somehow associated with a given model (most typically products and taxon items).

+> Links can be established between any Eloquent models, regardless of whether
+> they're part of Vanilo or not.

 One of the possible - but not the only - use case of links is to constitute [Product Variants](product-variants.md) with it.